 assisting with marketing, advertising, or other communications

-We only process personal information for these “legitimate interests” after considering the potential risks to your privacy—for example, by providing clear transparency into our privacy practices, offering you control over your personal information where appropriate, limiting the information we keep, limiting what we do with your information, who we send your information to, how long we keep your information, or the technical measures we use to protect your information.
+We only process personal information for these “legitimate interests” after considering the potential risks to your privacy and balancing any risks with certain measures—for example, by providing clear transparency into our privacy practices, offering you control over your personal information where appropriate, limiting the information we keep, limiting what we do with your information, who we send your information to, how long we keep your information, or the technical measures we use to protect your information.

 Your rights over your information

 We believe you should be able to access and control your personal information no matter where you live.
-Depending on how you use Shopify, you may have the right to request access to, correct, amend, delete, port to another service provider, restrict, or object to certain uses of your personal information (for example, direct marketing).
+Depending on how you use Shopify, you may have the right to request access to, correct, amend, delete, port to another service provider, restrict, or object to certain uses of your personal information.
 We will not charge you more or provide you with a different level of service if you exercise any of these rights.
+Please note that a number of these rights apply only in certain circumstances, and all of these rights may be limited by law.

-If you buy something from a Shopify-powered store and wish to exercise these rights over information about your purchase, you need to directly contact the merchant you interacted with.
-We are only a processor on their behalf, and cannot decide how to process their information.
-As such, we can only forward your request to them to allow them to respond.
-We will of course help our merchants to fulfill these requests by giving them the tools to do so and by answering their questions.
+If you buy something from or otherwise provide your information to a Shopify-powered store and wish to exercise these rights over information about your purchase or interaction, you need to directly contact the merchant you interacted with.
+We are a processor and process information on their behalf.
+We will of course help our merchants to fulfill these requests to the extent required by law, such as by giving them the tools to do so and by answering their questions.

 If you are not happy with our response to a request, you can contact us to resolve the issue.
-You also have the right to contact your local data protection or privacy authority at any time.
+If you are located in the EEA or UK, you also have the right to lodge a complaint with your local data protection or privacy authority at any time.

 Finally, because there is no common understanding about what a “Do Not Track” signal is supposed to mean, we don’t respond to those signals in any particular way.